“Does Tonewood Affect My Guitar’s Sound?”

 I’m no physicist, but it looks like everything is there to support my argument so far.

-But How Significant is this Reciprocal Energy?
+How Significant is the Reciprocal Energy?

 I can’t give you a definite answer there, but considering that this is all occurring at a stage before induction to electrical energy, we can assume that whatever goes into the pickups is going to be affected much more by the time it’s amplified back to you.